HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 ### Recommended heap size configuration

-To ensure optimal performance and stability of HCL DX on Kubernetes, it is essential for you to configure JVM heap memory and pod resource limits correctly.
+To ensure optimal performance and stability of HCL DX on Kubernetes, configure the JVM heap memory and pod resource limits properly.
 Refer to the following best practices in the [JVM heap and pod resource guidelines for performance runs](./index.md#jvm-heap-and-pod-resource-guidelines-performance-runs) when tuning memory allocation.